Inoperable Primary Low Grade Glioma

 In July of 2017 and after my 13th MRI, I was told that my tumor was stable.
 My doctor said that if I had been in a clinical trial then he would have told me it had worked.
-This news gave me the encouragement to continue on my path and I then completed the Radical Remission online program to reinforce the nine healing factors that are outlined in Dr. Turner’s book.
-In October of 2017, I attended the Radical Remission Teacher Training program at Omega in New York and am excited to now be offering workshops to share Dr. Turner’s wonderful work.
+This news gave me the encouragement to continue on my path and I then completed the Radical Remission online program to reinforce the ten healing factors that are outlined in Dr. Turner’s books.
+In October of 2017, I attended the Radical Remission Teacher Training program at Omega Institute in New York and am excited to now be offering workshops to share Dr. Turner’s wonderful work.
 In September of 2019, I was honored to return to Omega Institute to help co-teach and train the next group of Radical Remission teachers, helping to carry the mission forward.
 I also serve as a Radical Remission Coach having studied at the Institute for Integrative Nutrition and Wisdom of the Whole Coaching.
 I am very grateful to be where I am today and to have the love and support from family and friends.
-Please feel free to contact me with any questions you may have.
-This can be a difficult journey but it is easier when shared by others who have been there.
+Please feel free to contact me with any questions you may have at [email protected] This can be a difficult journey but it is easier when shared by others who have been there.
 For anyone interested in upcoming workshops in the Boston area I will post them on my Facebook page at Kristi Cromwell: Radical Remission Workshops.

 *Update: My most recent MRI was in May of 2019 and the tumor remains stable.
 I was very happy to hear my doctor tell me to continue doing what I'm doing.